atomone-hub/genesis/README.md

 to a validator but your voting power and returns will be much less, almost inverse to the amount of overstaking.

-Suppose that 1/3 of the $ATOM1 stakers are slashed due to a complex double spend attack.
-Assuming that we want to allow the recompensation of victims upon double spend attacks (within the bounds specified clearly in the constitution) only from the recently slashed $ATOM1s, some nonzero portion of the slashed stake must be burned to prevent using the double spend attack as a fast way to unbond.
+Suppose that 1/3 of the $ATONE stakers are slashed due to a complex double spend attack.
+Assuming that we want to allow the recompensation of victims upon double spend attacks (within the bounds specified clearly in the constitution) only from the recently slashed $ATONEs, some nonzero portion of the slashed stake must be burned to prevent using the double spend attack as a fast way to unbond.

-If no victims need to be made whole, then it could be appropriate to burn the slashed $ATOM1s of the perpetrators.
-The end result is that the remaining stakers own the network, and in a steady state this would result in the price of $ATOM1s increasing due to the reduced supply, assuming that the confidence in and usage of AtomOne hasn't changed; though in perfect theory it should take a bit of a hit, at least in proportion to the destruction of the reputation of those validators.
+If no victims need to be made whole, then it could be appropriate to burn the slashed $ATONEs of the perpetrators.
+The end result is that the remaining stakers own the network, and in a steady state this would result in the price of $ATONEs increasing due to the reduced supply, assuming that the confidence in and usage of AtomOne hasn't changed; though in perfect theory it should take a bit of a hit, at least in proportion to the destruction of the reputation of those validators.

-If victims are to be made whole with slashed $ATOM1s, this may require the selling of $ATOM1s into the market, or result in it, therefore the price of
+If victims are to be made whole with slashed $ATONEs, this may require the selling of $ATONEs into the market, or result in it, therefore the price of
-$ATOM1s will be pushed lower, and the composition of the $ATOM1 holders mutated according to market conditions.
+$ATONEs will be pushed lower, and the composition of the $ATOM1 holders mutated according to market conditions.

-### $phATOM1 the More Deflationary Version of $ATOM1
+### $phATONE the More Deflationary Version of $ATOM1

 XXX can this be made fully deflationary?

-The only fee token required to be accepted by all shards shall be the $phATOM1 token.
-This must not change even with a Constitutional Majority as a matter of trust of a preagreed transaction declared in these Founding Documents, except to better serve this invariant such as by allowing for an alias or by supporting different denominations of the same underlying $phATOM1.
-AtomOne will not promote the $ATOM1 token to be used as a fee token directly, even though it must be supported as a bootstrapping and recovery measure.
+The only fee token required to be accepted by all shards shall be the $phATONE token.
+This must not change even with a Constitutional Majority as a matter of trust of a preagreed transaction declared in these Founding Documents, except to better serve this invariant such as by allowing for an alias or by supporting different denominations of the same underlying $phATONE.
+AtomOne will not promote the $ATONE token to be used as a fee token directly, even though it must be supported as a bootstrapping and recovery measure.

-While the convertibility from $phATOM1 to the underlying $ATOM1 may be managed, paused, or throttled by governance of $ATOM1 with a Constitutional Majority of the $ATOM1 stakers not including the $ATOM1 of the $phATOM1 bonders, all the underlying $ATOM1 must be distributable back to $phATOM1 holders through a fair system and all of the $ATOM1 withdrawn within 20 years starting at any given moment.
+While the convertibility from $phATONE to the underlying $ATOM1 may be managed, paused, or throttled by governance of $ATONE with a Constitutional Majority of the $ATONE stakers not including the $ATOM1 of the $phATOM1 bonders, all the underlying $ATONE must be distributable back to $phATOM1 holders through a fair system and all of the $ATONE withdrawn within 20 years starting at any given moment.

-Rewards from the $ATOM1 tokens bonded to $phATOM1 tokens shall be distributed back to $phATOM1 as if they were any other $ATOM1 staked tokens, but they shall not exercise their voting power and instead yield entirely to the other $ATOM1 staked tokens.
+Rewards from the $ATONE tokens bonded to $phATOM1 tokens shall be distributed back to $phATONE as if they were any other $ATOM1 staked tokens, but they shall not exercise their voting power and instead yield entirely to the other $ATONE staked tokens.

-Tax will be deducted from these $phATOM1 bonded $ATOM1 rewards as usual just like regular validator staked $ATOM1 tokens, but unlike the tax burden for validator staked $ATOM1 tokens, the tax burden for $phATOM1 bonded $ATOM tokens shall be capped at 10%.
-This cap cannot be changed even with a Constitutional Majority except by also a two-thirds supermajority from the $phATOM1 holders with a prominently announced vote put forth by the AtomOne hub with a voting period of at least one year, and a quorum threshold of at least 10% of the total supply of $phATOM1 tokens by direct participation where the increased tax burden above the 10% must be used for common goods purposes on transparent and accountable DAO systems.
+Tax will be deducted from these $phATONE bonded $ATOM1 rewards as usual just like regular validator staked $ATONE tokens, but unlike the tax burden for validator staked $ATONE tokens, the tax burden for $phATOM1 bonded $ATOM tokens shall be capped at 10%.
+This cap cannot be changed even with a Constitutional Majority except by also a two-thirds supermajority from the $phATONE holders with a prominently announced vote put forth by the AtomOne hub with a voting period of at least one year, and a quorum threshold of at least 10% of the total supply of $phATONE tokens by direct participation where the increased tax burden above the 10% must be used for common goods purposes on transparent and accountable DAO systems.

-$ATOM1 isn't a monetary token, but a related instrument can serve better as one.
+$ATONE isn't a monetary token, but a related instrument can serve better as one.

 Auto-staking (staking across all validators proportionally to existing voting